-d.
-Assist police and citizens in attaining goals of local crime prevention programs organizational meeting.

-5. Reinforce positive aspects of advisory group and again solicit participation in committee.
+- d.
+Assist police and citizens in attaining goals of local crime prevention programs - 4.
+Explain to individual that he/she will be notified of upcoming organizational meeting. - 5.
+Reinforce positive aspects of advisory group and again solicit participation in committee.